 Terra Brantley enjoys starting her day bright and early anchoring NewsChannel 15’s First News and Noon news with Pat Hoffmann and Greg Shoup.

 This award-winning journalist began her professional television career at WPDE-TV in Florence/Myrtle Beach, South Carolina.
 During her tenure, she held almost every position in the news department, except news director.
-She was a one-woman reporting band out in the field: producer, executive producer, morning anchor and prime time anchor.
+She was a reporter, video-journalist, producer, executive producer, morning anchor and prime time anchor.
 Terra moved to Fort Wayne as the weekend anchor at WKJG-TV for six weeks, before joining the team at WANE-TV.

-From March 2005 to February 2006, she represented Northeast Indiana as an accomplished minority journalist in a special exhibit at the Indiana State Museum in Indianapolis.
+Terra also represented Northeast Indiana as an accomplished minority journalist in a special exhibit at the Indiana State Museum in Indianapolis.
 The Spread the Word exhibit recognized minority journalists who have made significant community contributions in their respective fields.

 You can e-mail Terra at: firstname.lastname@example.org